outlearn-content/outlearn-modules/README.md

 ### Outlearn Uses Markdown

 We wanted to have an authoring experience that integrates seamlessly with GitHub and is easy as well as expressive.
-We think Markdown hits a great balance between those goals.
+We think Markdown strikes a great balance between those goals.
 You can read the official [Markdown Syntax](http://daringfireball.net/projects/markdown/syntax) for more details.
 Outlearn also supports all the extensions of [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).
 If you already have your content in Markdown, importing it to Outlearn is a breeze.

 ### Your First Content Edits